kittykatattack/sound.js/README.md

 for using it, including a description of what each parameter does.
 ```
 soundEffect(
-  frequencyValue,      //The sound's fequency pitch in Hertz
+  frequencyValue,      //The sound's frequency pitch in Hertz
   attack,              //The time, in seconds, to fade the sound in
   decay,               //The time, in seconds, to fade the sound out
   type,                //waveform type: "sine", "triangle", "square", "sawtooth"